cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 **Important Notes:**

-1. When both `--static-libs` and `--dy-libs` options are used, only the last option takes effect.
+1. If both `--static-libs` and `--dy-libs` options are used, only the last one takes effect.
-2. The `--static-std` option cannot be used together with the `--dy-libs` option; otherwise, an error will occur.
+2. `--static-std` cannot be used with the `--dy-libs` option; otherwise, an error will occur.
-3. When `--dy-std` is used alone, the `--dy-libs` option will be enabled by default, and a warning message will be displayed.
+3. When `--dy-std` is used alone, the `--dy-libs` option is enabled by default, and a warning message will be displayed.
-4. When `--dy-libs` is used alone, the `--dy-std` option will be enabled by default, and a warning message will be displayed.
+4. When `--dy-libs` is used alone, the `--dy-std` option is enabled by default, and a warning message will be displayed.

 ### `--stack-trace-format=[default|simple|all]`

-Specify the exception stack trace printing format to control the display of stack frame information when an exception is thrown.
+Specifies the exception stack trace printing format, which controls the display of stack frame information when an exception is thrown.
 The default format is `default`.

 The stack trace formats are described as follows: